 Brown Brothers Harriman (Luxembourg) S.C.A. has also been appointed as the Fund's administration agent, domiciliary agent, registrar and transfer agent and paying agent (the "Administration Agent").
-In such capacity Brown Brothers Harriman (Luxembourg) S.C.A. furnishes certain administrative and clerical services, including fund accounting, cash flow monitoring, registration and transfer agent services and activities as a paying agent for the Units in the Fund.
-It further assists in the preparation of and filing with the competent authorities of financial reports.
+The Administration Agent is responsible for the administrative duties required by Luxembourg laws and regulations and the duties of the Administrator (as further detailed in the administration agreements) include, the registrar function, the Net Asset Value calculation and accounting function as well as shareholder communications as contractually agreed with the Management Company.